Updated for 2019

 With a fall as moderate as California’s, you’re bound to want to spend at least a little time by the pool or on the beach straight up until Halloween.

-While breast augmentation may have helped you gain some body confidence and feel comfortable donning bikinis and beach wear, how long should you wait before swimming or tanning?
+While breast augmentation may have helped you gain some body confidence and feel comfortable donning bikinis and beachwear, how long should you wait before swimming or tanning?

-.If you’re planning your breast augmentation, don’t forget how important the plastic surgeon you choose is.
-However, it’s normally best to make sure you dry your swimsuit and your top half well when you get out of the water
+It’s usually best practice to make sure you dry your swimsuit and your top half thoroughly when you get out of the water, to avoid your breasts being damp for too long.

 If you’re not ready for swimming or tanning after breast augmentation, you can still enjoy relaxing in the shade with adequate sun protection.

-It can take up to a year for your scars to be ready for sun exposure and, until they are, you should keep them covered and use a sunblock.
-As a guide, once your breast augmentation scars are flat and pale, you should be okay to tan, but it’s always best to consult your board-certified plastic surgeon if you’re have any concerns.
+It can take up to a year for your scars to be ready for sun exposure and until they are, you should keep them covered and use sunblock.
+As a guide, once your breast augmentation scars are flat and pale, you should be okay to tan, but it’s always best to consult with Dr. Kolder if you have any concerns.